Michigan Highways: Since 1997.

 1919 (July 1) – T.L.
 72 is signed in the field as M-72 as all state trunkline highways in Michigan are signed with route markers.

-1922 (Jan 31) – A 10.6-mile westerly extension of M-72 is officially assumed into the state trunkline highway system beginning at the former west terminus of M-72 at M-10 (now F-41) south of Lincoln and ending at O'Donnell Rd southwest of Barton City.
+1922 (Jan 31) – A 10.6-mile westerly extension of M-72 is officially established as a state trunkline route beginning at the former west terminus of M-72 at M-10 (now F-41) south of Lincoln and ending at O'Donnell Rd southwest of Barton City.

-1924 (May 23) – An additional 5.2 miles of state trunkline highway route are established as an extension of M-72, beginning at the eastern terminus of M-72 in Greenwood and continuing southerly via Cedar Lake Rd to Cedar Lake Dr, continuing down the east side of Cedar Lake, terminating at the Alcona/Iosco Co line.
+1924 (May 23) – An additional 5.2-mile state trunkline highway route is established as an extension of M-72, beginning at the eastern terminus of M-72 in Greenwood and continuing southerly via Cedar Lake Rd to Cedar Lake Dr, continuing down the east side of Cedar Lake, terminating at the Alcona/Iosco Co line.
 Based on maps, this extension of M-72 may not be signed in the field at this time.

 1927 (Feb 7) – Just 2½ years after the cancellation of the M-72 route on the east shore of Cedar Lake in Alcona Co and the simultaneous establishment of the route on the west shore of the lake, the entire 4.1-mile 1924 routing for M-72 along Cedar Lake Dr from Smith Rd southerly is cancelled as a trunkline route and turned back to County control.
 At the same moment, a brand-new 10.2-mile new trunkline route is established from Cedar Lake Dr at approximately Smith Rd, then southeasterly to the present alignment of US-23, continuing southerly paralleling the Lake Huron shore into Iosco Co, to a new terminus at jct US-23 (formerly M-10) on the northern outskirts of Oscoda.